Spanish Mortgage lenders concerns increase

 Whilst there is no tangible proof at present that they are affected but Sol Bank have one of the highest cost bases of all banks in Spain so any truth in the rumours could have big implications for staff employed within the group.
 Sol bank are also known to hold a high level of development stock taken back form developers who de-faulted on loans.

-Another bank linked with the rumours is Caja Sur.
-This Cordoba based bank is run by the Church and is again known to have heavy exposure to development funding and for many months now has sought to limit approvals on lending and only to approve loans with high rates and linked products.
+Another bank in Spain linked with the rumours is Caja Sur.
+This Cordoba based bank is run by the Church and is again known to have heavy exposure to mortgage development funding and for many months now has sought to limit approvals on lending and only to approve loans with high rates and linked products.